cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 initialize_repo(path_to_repo)
 ```

-The initialization of the RDM repository will generate a project repository containing the following files, should they not have previously existed within the directory:
+The initialization of the RDM repository will generate a project repository containing the following contents, should they not have previously existed within the directory:

 ```bash
 .git